FAQs - Medical Education Unit

 Yes.
 RMOs requesting this option can apply through the centralised RMO/Service Medical Registrar recruitment process.
 Your cover letter should include details regarding your preferences and reasons supporting your request.

-WACHS participates in a number of specialist training pathways, either based solely or mainly in the country, or as a rural rotation from a metropolitan based pathway.
+WA Country Health Service participates in a number of specialist training pathways, either based solely or mainly in the country, or as a rural rotation from a metropolitan based pathway.

-Finally there are other rural rotation options for those doing general surgery, anaesthetics, obstetrics, radiology and ophthalmology training.
+It is possible to do all or most of psychiatry and emergency medicine training at WACHS.
+Other rural rotation options for those doing general surgery, anaesthetics, obstetrics, radiology and ophthalmology training are also available.

 What are the current training pathways offered by WACHS?

-ASPIRE is a two year program for WACHS junior doctors who are interested in General Surgery.
+ASPIRE is a two-year program for WACHS junior doctors who are interested in general surgery.

 If you are interested in learning more about the training pathways contact meu@health.wa.gov.au.